AbbyChen2022/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 # Do you value creativity?
 As a value itself?
 What about as a tool for learning to think logically?
 yes.
 # How many tabs do you have open in your web browser right now?
 What is the ratio of study related tabs to distraction related tabs?
+4 tabs.
+The ration of study related tabs to distraction related tabs is 4:1.
 # Have you had a fight response to technology?
 What does it feel like?
 How did you overcome this?
+Yes,especially a new technology looks like very complicated.
+It feels like you push you away from something familiar.
+I overcome it by starting knowing more about it.
 # What is an IDE?

 # What did you learn out of the Marshmallow Challenge?
 # Did you have any blocks during this challenge?
 How did you overcome them?
 # So far, what was the hardest moment of this course for you?